Norton Secure VPN Review

 To Norton’s credit, however, they do provide a transparent look at how they handle data, which gave us a bit of reassurance.
 Norton doesn’t log where we visit on the Internet, so even if they were forced to hand over data, there wouldn’t be much for governmental agencies to go on.

 The data Norton does collect is relatively benign, and generally standard for the industry, though there were a couple of points that gave us pause.
 On their website they offer a detailed look at how they handle data, with subsections for each of their products, VPN included.
 This transparency is a nice way for the company to assuage some of our reservations about their jurisdictional shortcomings.
-One of the data fields the company collected was our IP address and geolocation, which even though it’s anonymized, made us a little uneasy.
-They also collected aggregate bandwidth usage, OS version for mobile devices, and certain diagnostic data.

 Server Count and Location